 While workers’ compensation laws were created to protect employees, there are limits to the benefits you can receive.
 In some cases, you may be able file a personal injury lawsuit.

-The team here at Steven Booker Law can answer your questions and help guide you through this process.
+The team here at Booker Law can answer your questions and help guide you through this process.

 To hear more about your options, please call us today at (940) 569-4000 for a free consultation or send us a confidential message by completing one of the contact forms on our website.